Martijn van Helvert: Early political career

+National political career

 In the Parliamentary elections of 2012 Van Helvert occupied number 13 of the CDA party list and the party managed to obtain thirteen seats.
 However, Pieter Omtzigt managed to obtain more preferential votes than Van Helvert and the former was thus elected.
 On 12 November 2014 he became a member of the House of Representatives of the Netherlands for the Christian Democratic Appeal (CDA) when he replaced Eddy van Hijum.
 In addition to his committee assignments, he has been serving as co-chair of the Inter-Parliamentary Alliance on China (IPAC) since 2020.

 On 24 June 2020 Van Helvert announced his candidacy for the party list leader position.
 On 30 June he withdrew his candidacy.